Meerab-Zahra/AmazonClone-Html-CSS/README.md

-# AmazonClone-Html-CSS
-An Amazon clone built using HTML and CSS, replicating the homepage layout.
+Amazon Clone project built using HTML and CSS as my first step in frontend development.
+It replicates the homepage layout, styling and structure of Amazon.
+To run, simply open the index.html file in any web browser.